Believe it! Or Not ?? … Fact vs. Fiction

 Today, banks are more conservative about lending, even to those with equity, but cash-out refis will be back.
-When home prices rise enough and lenders forget their pain while focusing on the $2,000 and $3,000 fees they earn from each new loan, you could find yourself thinking, “We need/want ???? and, look, there’s all that equity just sitting there.”
+When home prices rise enough and lenders forget their pain while focusing on the $2,000 and $3,000 fees they earn from each new loan, you could find yourself thinking, “We need/want ???? … whatever … and, look, there’s all that equity just sitting there.”

-Just be sure to keep a cushion of equity above at least a slight decline in values, and a definite cushion to cash flow.
+Just be sure to keep a cushion of equity for at least a slight decline in values, and a definite cushion to cash flow.
 Better yet, forget about the equity – just let it roll!

 Give us a call!
 We’re here to help.

 Call today!
 You’ll be really glad you did.